iago-cpalmer/VoxelWorld/README.md

 Voxel renderer with chunk loading/ unloading system in Unity using C#.
 The main goal was to learn the basics of rendering meshes and loading & unloading chunks applying some simple optimizations.
 Now, the goal is to expand it a but further to learn more advanced optimizations techniques, procedural generation, entities...
-So, in the future it will become a small version of Minecraft.
+So, in the future it will become a small and simple Minecraft version.

 # Working systems:
 - Voxel render.